Azareal/cppforo/README.md

 =======

 Cpp Foro: Forum software powered by C++
-The project files and the complete build instructions should be up within a week :)
+The project files and the complete build instructions will go up sooner or later, just waiting on some things.
+It shouldn't take more than afew months or so.

 Requirements